Event Agenda

 Jacqueline Huff, Talent Acquisition Consultant, Duke University Health System Talent Acquisition

-• Explore career opportunities with Duke HomeCare and Hospice and be part of Duke Health’s compassionate commitment to advancing health.
-Sign-on bonuses and access to the nursing career ladder can help you advance your career.
-Jackie will also share how Duke’s Total Rewards Program is designed to support you — both on and off the clock.
-Drop-in any time during the event or email Jackie to connect Jacqueline.Huff@Duke.edu or schedule a call with her to discuss a career with Duke HomeCare & Hospice.
+• Explore career opportunities with Duke Health and be part of our compassionate commitment to advance health.
+Learn how Duke’s Total Rewards Program is designed to support you — both on and off the clock.
+Drop in any time during the event or email Jackie to connect (Jacqueline.Huff@Duke.edu) or schedule a call with her to discuss a career with Duke Health.

 Dogs with a Purpose (12:40 pm - 1:00 pm)